au-bio-bootcamp/au-bio-bootcamp.github.io/using_asc_windows.md

-# Using the Alabama Supercomputer Center
+# Using the Alabama Supercomputer Center For Windows Users

 For Windows 7, 8 and 10 users, we recommend the freeware program PuTTY (https://putty.org) to enable ssh connections to the Alabama Supercomputer Center (ASC).
 More info on how to